kumar-w0rkspace/WebUITestFramework/README.md

 <p><a href="https://automationexercise.com/">Visit the Automation Practice Site</a></p>

-A robust, scalable, and modular Selenium Test Automation Framework built using Java, following the Page Object Model (POM) design pattern, integrated with industry-standard tools like TestNG, Log4j2, ExtentReports, and Apache POI.
+A robust, scalable, and modular `Selenium` Test Automation Framework built using `Java`, following the Page Object Model (POM) design pattern, integrated with industry-standard tools like `TestNG, Log4j2, ExtentReports, and Apache POI`.

 This framework reflects real-world best practices in UI automation, emphasizing clean code architecture, data-driven testing, modular design, and maintainable reporting/logging structures.
 It serves as a comprehensive learning and demonstration project for QA professionals and developers aiming to understand or showcase a fully integrated test automation solution.